Talking to Children About Addiction: An Interactive Lesson Guide for Parents and Teachers to Teach Kids About Drugs and Alcohol

 - Ten Tips for Prevention for Youth: Many drug abuse prevention organizations have resources designed specifically for kids and youth.
 The National Council on Alcohol and Drug Dependence offers this article with tips to help kids make smart decisions.

 - The Real Cost: Videos: Cigarettes and tobacco can be expensive.
-However, they cost many teens more than just a few dollars out of their wallet.
+However, they cost many teens more than just a few dollars out of their wallets.

 - Alcohol and Public Health Videos: Covering everything from preventing alcohol abuse to recognizing the symptoms of binge drinking, these online videos are a great teaching resource for parents and school administrators.